List of the best Czech basketball players of the 20th century

-The Czech Basketball Federation and The Association of Czech Basketball League Clubs, announced the Czechoslovakian All-20th Century Basketball Team.
+The Czech Basketball Federation and The Association of Czech Basketball League Clubs, announced the Czechoslovak All-20th Century Basketball Team.
 A total of twenty-five basketball players were selected for the All-Century Team.
 It was decided by a vote of fans, sports journalists, and basketball experts.
-The results were announced on Saturday June 16, 2001.
-Jiri Zidek Sr., was chosen as The Best Czech Basketball Player of the 20th Century.
+The results were announced on 16 June 2001.
+Jiří Zídek Sr., was chosen as The Best Czech Basketball Player of the 20th Century.